-The Seventh Issue Bonds will, on issue, pursuant to Condition 17, be consolidated and form a single series with the Original Bonds, the Second Issue Bonds, the Third Issue Bonds, the Fourth Issue Bonds, the Fifth Issue Bonds and the Sixth Issue Bonds.
+The Eighth Issue Bonds will, on issue, pursuant to Condition 17, be consolidated and form a single series with the Original Bonds, the Second Issue Bonds, the Third Issue Bonds, the Fourth Issue Bonds, the Fifth Issue Bonds, the Sixth Issue Bonds and the Seventh Issue Bonds.

 The statements in these Conditions include summaries of, and are subject to, the detailed provisions of and definitions in the Trust Deed.
-Copies of the Trust Deed, the paying agency agreement dated 11th October, 2011 as supplemented by the first supplemental paying agency agreement dated 25th January, 2012, the second supplemental paying agency agreement dated 25th April, 2012, the third supplemental paying agency agreement dated 15th April, 2013, the fifth supplemental paying agency agreement dated 15th October, 2013 and the sixth supplemental paying agency agreement dated 4th August, 2017 (together, the Paying Agency Agreement) made between the Issuer, the initial Paying Agent and the Trustee, the custody agreement dated 11th October, 2011 as supplemental custody agreement dated 25th January, 2012, the second supplemental custody agreement dated 25th April, 2012, the third supplemental custody agreement dated 27th September, 2012, the fourth supplemental custody agreement dated 15th April, 2013 and the fifth supplemental custody agreement dated 4th August, 2017 (together, the Custody Agreement) made between the Issuer and The Bank of New York Mellon, London Branch (the Custodian), the loan agreement dated 5th October, 2011 (as amended and restated by an amendment and restatement agreement dated 18th January, 2012, a second amendment and restatement agreement dated 18th April, 2012, a third amendment and restatement agreement dated 20th September, 2012, a fourth amendment and restatement agreement dated 8th April, 2013, a fifth amendment and restatement agreement dated 8th October, 2013 and a sixth amendment and restatement agreement dated 28th July, 2017, the Loan Agreement) made between the Issuer and The Housing Finance Corporation Limited (THFC) and the deeds of accession entered into on 5th October, 2011, 18th January, 2012, 18th April, 2012, 20th September, 2012, 8th April, 2013, 8th October, 2013 and 28th July, 2017 (together, the Deeds of Accession) made between the Issuer and THFC to the deed of priority dated 29th December, 2010 made between, inter alios, the Issuer and THFC (the Deed of Priority) are available for inspection upon reasonable notice during normal business hours by the Bondholders and the Couponholders at the registered office for the time being of the Trustee, being at the date of issue of the Seventh Issue Bonds at Fifth Floor, 100 Wood Street, London EC2V 7EX, and at the specified office of the Paying Agent.
+Copies of the Trust Deed, the paying agency agreement dated 11th October, 2011 as supplemented by the first supplemental paying agency agreement dated 25th January, 2012, the second supplemental paying agency agreement dated 25th April, 2012, the third supplemental paying agency agreement dated 27th September, 2012, the fourth supplemental paying agency agreement dated 15th April, 2013, the fifth supplemental paying agency agreement dated 15th October, 2013, the sixth supplemental paying agency agreement dated 4th August, 2017 and the seventh supplemental paying agency agreement dated 20th March, 2018 (together, the Paying Agency Agreement) made between the Issuer, the initial

+Paying Agent and the Trustee, the custody agreement dated 11th October, 2011 as supplemented by the first supplemental custody agreement dated 25th January, 2012, the second supplemental custody agreement dated 25th April, 2012, the third supplemental custody agreement dated 27th September, 2012, the fourth supplemental custody agreement dated 15th April, 2013, the fifth supplemental custody agreement dated 4th August, 2017 and the sixth supplemental custody agreement dated 20th March, 2018 (together, the Custody Agreement) made between the Issuer and The Bank of New York Mellon, London Branch (the Custodian), the loan agreement dated 5th October, 2011 (as amended and restated by an amendment and restatement agreement dated 18th January, 2012, a second amendment and restatement agreement dated 18th April, 2012, a third amendment and restatement agreement dated 20th September, 2012, a fourth amendment and restatement agreement dated 8th April, 2013, a fifth amendment and restatement agreement dated 8th October, 2013, a sixth amendment and restatement agreement dated 28th July, 2017 and a seventh amendment and restatement agreement dated 13th March, 2018, the Loan Agreement) made between the Issuer and The Housing Finance Corporation Limited (THFC) and the deeds of accession entered into on 5th October, 2011, 18th January, 2012, 18th April, 2012, 20th September, 2012, 8th April, 2013, 8th October, 2013, 28th July, 2017 and 13th March, 2018 (together, the Deeds of Accession) made between the Issuer and THFC to the deed of priority dated 29th December, 2010 made between, inter alios, the Issuer and THFC (the Deed of Priority) are available for inspection upon reasonable notice during normal business hours by the Bondholders and the Couponholders at the registered office for the time being of the Trustee, being at the date of issue of the Eighth Issue Bonds at Fifth Floor, 100 Wood Street, London EC2V 7EX, and at the specified office of the Paying Agent.
 The Bondholders and the Couponholders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed, the Paying Agency Agreement, the Custody Agreement, the Loan Agreement, the Deeds of Accession and the Deed of Priority applicable to them.